monarchs-ice/monarchs/README.md

 The model source code is located in the `monarchs` folder.
 The model initial conditions and attributes are included in `model_setup.py`.

+If you have any feedback or issues, please submit via Github Issues if a problem with the code, or email j.d.elsey@leeds.ac.uk for help setting up on HPC systems etc.

 Todos
 -----
 - Validation tests (Moussavi lakes)